awslabs/sockeye/contrib/sacrebleu/README.md

      (Thanks to Mauro Cettolo and Marcello Federico).
    - added `--cite` to produce the citation for easy inclusion in papers
    - added `--input` (`-i`) to set input to a file instead of STDIN
-   - removed accent mark (on private suggestion)
+   - removed accent mark after objection from UN official

 - 1.1.7 (27 November 2017)
    - corpus_bleu() now raises an exception if input streams are different lengths